IndianaGeorge/showcaselite/README.md

 - We may have a Mac.
 Or linux.
 Or windows.
 Not sure.
 - We may be underground, and there's no wired network either.
 - Screen resolution might be unexpected.
+- Single file makes it difficult to misuse
 - Browser works.

 # How?